 - Realtors typically have access to more “networks” which increases the opportunity to find an ideal property quickly.

 - Realtors have established relationships with reliable vendors who will also protect the interests of home purchasers - home inspectors, contractors, etc. – which can streamline the process from the time you make an offer through the time you’re handed the keys.

 3. Shop around quickly for home owners’ insurance and provide those costs to your lender early on.
 The mortgage lender has to follow strict federal guidelines by disclosing all closing costs, and home owners insurance is part of the package.
 And here’s a tip: You don’t have to wait for your policy’s renewal date to change insurance carriers.
 You can choose a better deal at any time, even after the closing has occurred.

 4. Select an experienced closing attorney either while you’re house hunting or as soon as your offer is made.

-- a.
-An experienced attorney knows how to address contract, title and survey issues efficiently and effectively without slowing the closing process while protecting your interests.
+- An experienced attorney knows how to address contract, title and survey issues efficiently and effectively without slowing the closing process while protecting your interests.

-- b.
-The settlement or closing conference may take as long as an hour, so consider selecting a closing attorney with scheduling flexibility.
+- The settlement or closing conference may take as long as an hour, so consider selecting a closing attorney with scheduling flexibility.

-- c.
-Attorney fees are part of the closing costs that need to be included in your mortgage application, so it’s important to know the fees early.
+- Attorney fees are part of the closing costs that need to be included in your mortgage application, so it’s important to know the fees early.

 5. Respond quickly to the mortgage lender to secure all additional underwriting requirements.
 Most communication for mortgage approval is done secured email.
 Be prepared to receive and print emails and return executed documents by email or fax.
 You’ll sign the same document multiple times in the closing process as some documents are date sensitive and are not valid after a certain period.